Brad Meltzer: Personal activities

 Meltzer helped preserve the house where Superman was created in Cleveland, Ohio, helping to create the Siegel & Shuster Society, then telling the story of the house and running an auction that raised over $100,000.

-Meltzer has worked with numerous organizations throughout Florida to promote literacy within the State.
-Meltzer has worked in the past with Florida Family Literacy Initiative, and participated in the Literacy Coalition of Palm Beach County's 23rd Annual Love of Literacy Luncheon in March 2014.
+Meltzer has worked with numerous organizations throughout Florida to promote literacy within the state.
+He has worked with Florida Family Literacy Initiative, and participated in the Literacy Coalition of Palm Beach County's 23rd Annual Love of Literacy Luncheon in March 2014.

 Meltzer was one of four authors selected to entertain at Barbara Bush's 90th birthday party in 2015.

-Meltzer aided in helping save the life of his 11th-grade history teacher.
-When his teacher told Meltzer she was sick and needed a new kidney, Meltzer asked his 100,000 Facebook fans to find her a new kidney and in the process, helped find a donor.
+Meltzer helped save the life of his 11th-grade history teacher.
+When his teacher told Meltzer she was sick and needed a new kidney, Meltzer asked his 100,000 Facebook fans to find her a new kidney, and helped find a donor.

 During Star Wars Night at the 2015 Marlins/Mets baseball game, Meltzer threw out the first pitch of the game, then proceeded to fight mascot Billy the Marlin in a lightsaber battle.
 Meltzer also threw out the first pitch at Yankee Stadium in February 2019.

 In May 2024, Meltzer delivered the commencement address at the University of Michigan, in front of 70,000 people, including his graduating son.